Patreon/nion/docs/glossary.md

 		(meta values returned along with api data)
 	},
 	request: {
-		(meta values concerning the state of the resource's last request) }
+		(meta values reflecting the state of the resource's last request) }
 }
 ```

-## Frequently-used terms